COVID-19 tests, hotspots: All you need to know

 Two kinds of diagnostic tests are being currently used in India -- RT-PCR test and rapid antibodies test, as per the global health norms.
 A reverse transcription polymerase chain reaction (RT-PCR) test is a laboratory technique combining reverse transcription of RNA into DNA that detects the virus while the antibody tests, which use blood, detect the body's response to the virus, experts said.

 "In RT-PCR, it is tested if the virus is present or not.
-A sample is taken from the respiratory tract of a person, throat swab or a sample from thenaseopharyngal region and then rested.
+A sample is taken from the respiratory tract of a person, throat swab or a sample from the naseopharyngal region and then tested.
 The results take about 12-24 hours," said noted Delhi-based lung surgeon Arvind Kumar.
 Kumar, who works at Sir Ganga Ram Hospital here, said, RT-PCR tests take time and are a costly affair because of its elaborate kit.

 "On the other hand, the rapid antibodies test are less expensive and the results can come in 20-30 minutes.
 It essentially tests if the antibodies in response the coronavirus infection has been generated or not," he said.
 These tests are generally used in hotspots where the infection is found concentrated in a given area.
 A hotspot is a zone from where a large number of COVID-19 cases are reported.